 Hi.
 I’m Ian Muehlenhaus.
 If you are looking for Ian Oas, I guess I am him too; though, legally, he no longer exists.
 In 2004 I became Ian Muehlenhaus.
-It is a long story… Though, not quite as long as my new last name.
+It is a long story… (in sum, I lost a bet!)… Though, not quite as long as my new last name.

 Somewhere between changing my name and the time at which you are reading this (i.e., now), I earned a Doctorate in Geography from the University of Minnesota.
 So I changed from Mr. Ian Oas to Mr. Ian Muehlenhaus to Dr. Ian Muehlenhaus.
 Regardless, I still prefer to go by Ian.
 (Only my mum can get away with calling me “Dr. Ian,” because it cracks me up!)

 I am now an Assistant Professor of Geography and Cartography (a fancy name invented in the 1800s to mean map use design and use) at the University of Wisconsin – La Crosse.
+However, I am moving east to James Madison University this fall.
+(Yes, I am very excited!)
 I teach courses on print map design, Web mapmaking, maps and society, as well as on European, human, post-socialist, and world regional geography.
-I also hope to get back to teaching about political economy, international geopolitics, and network warfare at some point, topics that are near and dear to me.
+I also enjoy teaching about political economy, international geopolitics, and network warfare, topics that are near and dear to me.

 As for my life outside of academia — i.e., the important thing — I like to hang out with my wife, two daughters, and our Wheaten terrier at home.
 I mostly read sci-fi and mystery novels, play European-style board games, and experiment with different applications on my computer when I have spare time.
-We currently live in La Crosse, Wisconsin, but I am forever a Minnesotan at heart and pine for my Heimat across the Mississippi River.
+I currently live in La Crosse, Wisconsin, but I can’t wait to move out east to Harrisonburg, Virginia this fall.